spatialos/gdk-for-unity/docs/content/entity-checkout-process.md

 All GameObject components attached to the companion GameObject at the time it is instantiated are also added to the entity as ECS entity components. **Note:** Adding additional GameObject components to companion GameObjects after they were instantiated does not result in the components being added to the corresponding ECS entity.

 If you want to customize e.g. the location of the prefabs or how GameObjects are created for newly checked out SpatialOS Entities in general, you can also create your own implementation of the `IEntityGameObjectCreator` interface to replace the `EntityGameObjectCreator` class.
-Make sure to start by looking at the existing `EntityGameObjectCreator` class as an example if you decide to do this.
+If you decide to do this, make sure to start by looking at the existing `EntityGameObjectCreator` class as an example.

 ----
 **Give us feedback:** We want your feedback on the Unity GDK and its documentation  - see [How to give us feedback](../../README.md#give-us-feedback).